Chaandu1997/Power-BI-Sales-Report-Sample-Superstore-Analysis/README.md

 📂 Repository Includes:

-📽️ Demo Video – Walkthrough of the dashboard.
+📽️ Demo Video – Walkthrough of the Report.

 📊 Dataset – Sample Superstore dataset used for analysis.